Welcome to the info page about the first European Life After Stroke Forum – #ELASF

 It is now apparent to a wide range of people that there is a need to promote research into all aspects of life after stroke, and to construct mechanisms of support around the articulated needs and wants of stroke survivors and their families.
 This sentiment was articulated in the 2007 English National Stroke strategy and in the critically important Stroke Action Plan for Europe published in 2018.
 However, few opportunities exist regarding conferences, workshops, and shared networking events for advocates and researchers in this neglected but vital area of care.

 Life after stroke is a key priority within SAFE’s overall strategy, as we firmly believe that every step in the stroke care pathway matters equally.
-Our Alliance has decided that it was about time we bring this topic forward and position the life after stroke as one of top priorities for European policy makers.
+We want to bring this topic forward and position the life after stroke as one of top priorities for European policy makers.

-SAFE is organising the first European Life After Stroke Forum on 12 March 2021 in Barcelona, Spain
+SAFE is organising the first European Life After Stroke Forum on 12 March 2021 at the Hotel Catalonia Barcelona Plaza in Barcelona, Spain